 You can encourage broodiness by leaving a few eggs in the nesting boxes at a time.
 You might even buy artificial eggs that mimic the real thing to trigger her instincts.

 Because some broody hens refuse to leave their nest, you must make sure she gets one solid meal per day.
-Fresh water should be available at all times, as dehydrated chickens can die.
+Fresh water should be available at all times.